import os

 args = shlex.split(cmd, posix="win" not in sys.platform)

-# when shell enabled, Popen should take the cmds as a single string (not list)
+# When shell enabled, Popen should take the cmds as a single string (not list)

 if self._run_commands_in_full_shell: